ogusarenko/mke-docs/content/dev/tutorials/mke4k-child-clusters/deploy-mke4k-child-cluster.md

    ```

 4. Prepare and install the k0rdent Credential object for the cloud provider
    that you will use with the `MkeChildConfig` object.
-Refer to the offiical
+Refer to the official
    k0rdent documentation, [The process](
    https://docs.k0rdent-enterprise.io/v1.1.0/admin/access/credentials/credentials-process/)